aleph2c/miros/doc/i_mongol_example.rst

 be handled by our warbot directly.

 I have opted to use a symmetric encryption scheme with the Fernet library within our warbot.
-I did this after investigating pycryto; which does not have windows support and has mainly been abandon by its maintainer.
-Don’t use pycrypt.
+I did this after investigating pycrypto; which does not have windows support and has mainly been abandon by its maintainer.
+Don’t use pycrypto.

 Let’s just use Fernet.